 - a.
-Provide leadership in coordinating and integrating the overall state efforts that provide medical assistance to a disaster-affected area. - Coordinate and direct the activation and deployment of state resources of medical personnel, supplies, equipment, and pharmaceuticals with Public Health as needed.
+Provide leadership in coordinating and integrating the overall state efforts that provide medical assistance to a disaster-affected area. - b.
+Coordinate and direct the activation and deployment of state resources of medical personnel, supplies, equipment, and pharmaceuticals with Public Health as needed.

 - c.
-Assist in the development of local capabilities for the on-site coordination of all emergency medical services needed for triage, treatment, transportation, tracking, and evacuation of the affected population with medical needs. - d.
-Establish and maintain the cooperation of the various state medical and related professional organizations in coordinating the shifting of Emergency Medical Services resources from unaffected areas to areas of need. - e.
-Coordinate with the SERT Military Support Branch to arrange for medical support from military installations. - f.
-Coordinate the evacuation of patients from the disaster area when evacuation is deemed necessary. - g.
+Coordinate information gathering and sharing between federal, state, and local agencies in order to best guide the SERT's decision making ability. - d.
+Assist in the development of local capabilities for the on-site coordination of all emergency medical services needed for triage, treatment, transportation, tracking, and evacuation of the affected population with medical needs. - e.
+Establish and maintain the cooperation of the various state medical and related professional organizations in coordinating the shifting of Emergency Medical Services resources from unaffected areas to areas of need. - f.
+Coordinate with the SERT Military Support Branch to arrange for medical support from military installations. - g.
+Coordinate the evacuation of patients from the disaster area when evacuation is deemed necessary. - h.
 Coordinate the catastrophic medical sheltering response by implementing the Medical Support Sheltering Plan.